jonsim/tiny-install/README.md

 * Provide more friendly error output
 * Add further examples
+* Installation from a zip file
-* Zip file installation
+* Installation from a remote zip file
-* Git installation
+* Installation from a git repository
 * Write out module install locations
 * Consider uninstallation (which would require keeping a record of installation)
 * Consider updating (which would require keeping a record of installation)